Share your love

 block dmz drop external home internal nm-shared public trusted work

-How To Open Port or Service on Rocky Linux 8
+3. How to Open a Port or Service on Rocky Linux 8?

-You can simply open a port or a service from the Public zone, with the help of the following commands:
+You can simply open a port or a service from the Public zone, with the following commands:

 sudo firewall-cmd --zone=public --permanent --add-service=service-name